Luis Torres Díaz

-Luis Torres Díaz (September 11, 1897 – 1988) was a Puerto Rican chemist, poet, and dean of the College of Pharmacy at the University of Puerto Rico.
+Luis Torres Díaz (September 11, 1897 – 1988) was a Puerto Rican chemist and dean of the College of Pharmacy at the University of Puerto Rico.
 He is most widely known as the founder of the college's Museum of Pharmacy, the first museum dedicated to the history of a health profession in Puerto Rico.
-Torres also authored several scientific works, including A Concise History of Pharmacy in Puerto Rico ("Breve historia de la farmacia en Puerto Rico").
-Throughout his life, Torres wrote poetry for Puerto Rican newspapers and literary magazines, and in 1983 his collected works were published under the title Cántigas del Hondo Amor y Otros Poemas.
+His publications include Breve historia de la farmacia en Puerto Rico / A Concise History of Pharmacy in Puerto Rico.
+Throughout his life, Torres also published poetry; his poems were collected under the title Cántigas del Hondo Amor y Otros Poemas.

 Early life and education

 Luis Torres Díaz was born to Vicente Torres Cappa and Isabel Díaz Torres on September 11, 1897, in Peñuelas, Puerto Rico.
-He graduated from the Escuela Superior in Ponce before obtaining several degrees in chemistry and pharmacy from the University of Puerto Rico between 1919 and 1923.
-He earned a doctorate in pharmacy from the Complutense University of Madrid where his thesis examined pharmaceutical practices in Puerto Rico.
-Torres also pursued additional graduate studies at the University of Michigan and Columbia University.
-From 1923 to 1925, he taught science and mathematics at Fajardo High School.
+He graduated from the Escuela Superior in Ponce and between 1919 and 1923 obtained degrees in chemistry and pharmacy from the University of Puerto Rico.
+He pursued additional graduate studies in pharmacy and chemistry at the University of Michigan and Columbia University in the United States, and earned a doctorate in pharmacy from the Complutense University of Madrid with a thesis examining pharmaceutical practices in Puerto Rico, titled "La farmacia puertorriqueña bajo el influjo de dos culturas".

-University of Puerto Rico

-Torres began a long and distinguished career at the University of Puerto Rico by joining the staff in 1925 as a chemistry and pharmacy instructor.
-He was appointed to an Assistant Professorship of Pharmacy in 1938, and by 1940 Torres had become a tenured professor of pharmacy and dean of the College of Pharmacy, positions he held for over forty years.
+Career

+In 1919 to 1921, Torres was a partner in a pharmaceutical company in Río Piedras.
+From 1923 to 1925, he taught science at the Escuela Superior in Fajardo.

+In 1925, he became an instructor in chemistry at the University of Puerto Rico, where he spent the remainder of his career.
+In 1928 he transferred to the College of Pharmacy, where he became an assistant professor in 1938 and in 1940 became a full professor and dean.
+He retired in 1968 after 43 years at the university and was named dean emeritus.

-While dean, Torres served as chairman of the Puerto Rico Auxiliary Commission for the Revision of the United States Pharmacopeia, and as a committee member for the organization of the Pan-American Congress on Pharmaceutical Education held at Havana, Cuba, in December 1948.
+While dean of the College of Pharmacy, Torres established its library and served as chairman of the Puerto Rico Auxiliary Commission for the Revision of the United States Pharmacopeia, and as a committee member for the organization of the Pan-American Congress on Pharmaceutical Education held at Havana, Cuba, in December 1948; he was appointed honorary president of the Puerto Rican committee.

 Pharmacy museum

-Torres was an avid historian of pharmaceutical studies, and in 1947 he acquired a significant collection of original materials which helped create the Museum of Pharmacy at the University of Puerto Rico.
-In 1954, the Museum was established after Torres himself persuaded the university administrators to endow what became the first museum of any health profession on the island.

-After the College of Pharmacy moved to the Medical Sciences Campus in 1984, the Museum reopened as the Luis Torres Díaz Pharmacy Museum, in honor of its founder.
-The museum continues to support research and education related to the evolution of pharmaceutical studies and practice in Puerto Rico.
-Although the museum expanded under a new name in 2007, nearly half of its collection still resides in the Luis Torres Diaz Hall on the first floor of the Pharmacy and Students Deanship building at the University of Puerto Rico Medical Sciences Campus in San Juan.
+Torres was an avid historian of pharmaceutical studies, and in 1947 he acquired a significant collection of original materials, which became the core of the Museum of Pharmacy at the University of Puerto Rico.
+The museum was established at Torres' urging in 1954 and was the first museum of a health profession on the island.
+It was renamed for him to the Luis Torres Díaz Pharmacy Museum of the School of Pharmacy; now located on the University of Puerto Rico Medical Sciences Campus in San Juan, it has since amalgamated with the Medicinal and Poisonous Plants Garden and become the Museum of Pharmacy and Medicinal Plants (Museo de Farmacia y Plantas Medicinales).
+Nearly half of its collection is housed in Luis Torres Díaz Hall on the first floor of the Pharmacy and Students Deanship building.